 Trevor: Well, this talk is on an Upanishad called Taittiriya.
 The point of the Upanishad is to confirm the teachings in one’s own experience, not to revere them from a distance.
 Generally, with sacred texts and so on, there’s this feeling that these are beautiful dreams.
 And you can read an Upanishad with mounting exaltation, and the heart is leaping towards the words.
 At the end, it says, “Friend, your face shines like one who knows Brahman.”
 He said, “Yes.”
 And then it finishes.
 And then it’s all gone; there’s a sort of memory of something beautiful.
 It’s like having been to a beautiful concert or something like that.
 The glory of the music in a way is still in the air, still in one’s mind, but it’s gone.

 One can be very expert in the theory of the metaphysics.
 Now, Russell has pointed out that a blind man can know the whole of the physics of light, and can solve problems.
 He can learn the mathematics.
-But he’ll never actually know.
-He’s been blind from birth; he’ll never actually know what the light is.
+But he’ll never actually know – he’s been blind from birth – what the light is.
 But he’ll be able to discuss it with no mistakes, and he’ll be able to solve problems in it.
 Well, in the same way, one can master the theory of different schools, and speak and write on them with no mistakes, without actually knowing what it is that they’re speaking of.

-In this Upanishad, it begins… There are three sections; I’m not taking them in order, for a particular reason, which Shankara in his commentary explains.
+In this Upanishad, there are three sections.
+I’m not taking them in order, for a particular reason, which Shankara in his commentary explains.
 There’s an external search.
 Then there’s a riddle.
 And lastly, there’s the practice, which is given very often traditionally and orally.
 But it’s hinted at in the text.

-Now, this man is told to perform meditation; perform Tapas.
+Now, this man is told to perform meditation; perform tapas.
 ‘Tapa’ is a root meaning to heat or burn.
 Not by just looking round, but by going deeply into meditation.
 Then he will have a vision and an experience of the universe.
-And that first experience is of something senseless, mindless, that doesn’t care.
+That first experience is of something senseless, mindless, that doesn’t care.
 Russell had this view.
 “Man takes his stand on the firm rock of absolute despair.”
 These are Russell’s own words.
-And he later refers to it as a sort of satanic mysticism.
+Later he refers to it as a sort of satanic mysticism.
 He had an official sort of optimism, but actually views the universe as dark, and which was simply going to destroy life which had momentarily been allowed to flourish.

 © Trevor Leggett